leezu/MeasurementValueLogging/docs/developer.rst

 devices.devices
 """""""""""""""""
 The devices module contains classes, representing phyiscal devices and measurement values.
 Device objects have varoius methods, for example to return a measurement value (a Value object).

-For a general overview see the base device class documentation :class:`devices.devices.Device`.
+.. automethod:: devices.devices.Device.getRawValue

+The (hopefully) returned Value object then has functions to access its data:

+.. automethod:: devices.devices.Value.getDisplayedValue
+.. automethod:: devices.devices.Value.getUnit
+.. automethod:: devices.devices.Value.getFactor

 In particular there are so called MutliboxDevices like the XLS200, which allow to use multiple devices on just one serial connection.
+They additionally provide methods to open, close or "get" one of their subdevices.

+.. automethod:: devices.devices.MultiboxDevice.openDevice
+.. automethod:: devices.devices.MultiboxDevice.closeDevice
+.. automethod:: devices.devices.MultiboxDevice.getDevice

+Some devices, like balances provide - in additon to the base device methods - more methods.

+.. automethod:: devices.devices.Balance.setTypeOfValue

-For more information see the MultiboxDevice documentation :class:`devices.devices.MultiboxDevice`
+For a complete overview please see the :class:`devices.devices` documentation.

 devices.devicemanager
 """""""""""""""""""""